 These aren’t your mother’s stilettos.
-Ski Trab now sets the latest fashion trends in Italy, and it’s becoming fashionable to waltz around in Gara Titan high heels.
+Ski Trab now sets the latest fashion trends in Italy, and it’s becoming fashionable to waltz around in Titan high-heels.
 If you’d like to keep up with the latest trends, or just get back to skiing, check out these binding heel pieces.

-Gara Titan Steel – The steel race heel, available in standard 5.0mm diameter or a thinner 4.5mm version for lighter skiers.
+Gara Titan Steel – The steel race heel, available in standard 5.0mm diameter or thinner 4.5mm or 4.0 versions for lighter skiers.
 53 grams.

-Gara Titan Release – Release version of the Titan binding with more elasticity in the heel.
+Titan Vario – Release version of the Titan binding with more elasticity in the heel.
 Choose from three different spring strengths: R8, R10, R12.
 77 grams.

 ►All heel pieces come with mounting screws.